Joining or renewing with CNA

 To help support the group’s efforts, CNA asked well-respected Ontario RN Julia Scott to act as a liaison between CNA and CNAOntario.

-CNAOntario is currently seeking candidates for VP positions and committee members:
+CNAOntario is currently seeking candidates for committee members:

 If you are an RN or NP in Ontario with the following attributes and would like to put your name forward, please e-mail your career profile, indicating your related experience and a brief overview of why you are interested to Julia Scott at firstname.lastname@example.org by Monday February 6, 2017.